open-cloud/open-cloud.github.io.old/devguide_configmgmt.md

 (Burwell), runs on [CloudLab](https://www.cloudlab.us/), and includes only the HelloWorld service.

-Configurations are organized in the directory *xos/configurations* within the XOS git repository.
+Configurations are organized in the directory `xos/configurations/` within the XOS git repository.
 Each configuration is stored in a single subdirectory.
-For example, the Devel configuration can be found in *xos/configurations/devel*.
+For example, the Devel configuration can be found in `xos/configurations/devel/`.
 At a minimum, each configuration consists of a Makefile and a Dockerfile.
 Optionally, there may also be TOSCA definitions that are used to internally configure XOS (e.g., to bring up services and slices).
-A second Makefile, *Makefile.inside*, is commonly used to execute actions that need to occur after the container has been started.
+A second Makefile, `Makefile.inside`, is commonly used to execute actions that need to occur after the container has been started.

-Directory *xos/configurations/common* contains files that are useful to multiple configurations. *Dockerfile.common* contains a baseline Dockerfile that should be suitable for most XOS installations.
-By convention, common Dockerfile actions are abstracted to *xos/configurations/common/Dockerfile.common*, and only Dockerfile actions unique to a particular configuration need be specified in the individual configuration's Dockerfile.
+Directory `xos/configurations/common/` contains files that are useful to multiple configurations. `Dockerfile.common` contains a baseline Dockerfile that should be suitable for most XOS installations.
+By convention, common Dockerfile actions are abstracted to `xos/configurations/common/Dockerfile.common`, and only Dockerfile actions unique to a particular configuration need be specified in the individual configuration's Dockerfile.

-To create a new configuration, first make a new subdirectory off of *xos/configurations*.
-Then create *Dockerfile.configname* and include any Docker actions unique to that configuration.
-Use one of the other Makefiles as a template (*xos/configurations/devel/Makefile* is generally a good starting point) and modify it as appropriate to create the configuration's Makefile.
+To create a new configuration, first make a new subdirectory off of `xos/configurations/`.
+Then create `Dockerfile.configname` and include any Docker actions unique to that configuration.
+Use one of the other Makefiles as a template (`xos/configurations/devel/Makefile` is generally a good starting point) and modify it as appropriate to create the configuration's Makefile.